Leobej/Simplira/doc/Simplira_Technical_Doc.md

 - action            ENUM(same as Notification.action), NOT NULL
 - in_app            BOOLEAN, NOT NULL, DEFAULT true
 - email             BOOLEAN, NOT NULL, DEFAULT true
-- updated_at        TIMESTAMP, NOT NULL
+- updated_at        TIMESTAMPTZ, NOT NULL

 UNIQUE (user_id, workspace_id, action)
 ```